Hip Replacement: Preparation & Recovery

 You'll also have a large dressing on your leg to protect the surgical wound.
-Again, your flight crew will be available to you
+Again, the hospital staff will be available to you

 1-2 Days After Surgery

 After a night in your comfy hospital bed, it's time to get moving!
 First, you’ll start to work with a physiotherapist who will help you get back on your feet.

 There will be lots of movements that will feel funny or impossible after your surgery - this doesn’t last forever!
 However, your physiotherapist will teach you exercises that will help to strengthen your hip muscles, and you’ll be walking with the aid of a walker or crutches in no time.

 You will also learn how to bend and sit to avoid damaging your new hip.

 Initially, you will likely experience some level of discomfort and experience some swelling, but this will reduce over time.
 By this time, you’ll be able to eat solid food again, and you can start to take pain relief pills instead of through an IV.
 Then, back to normal, one day at a time!

 3-4 Days After Surgery